 A Commitment To Our Communities

-Guaranty Bond Bank's community reinvestment performance is an important part of our daily business.
+Guaranty Bank & Trust, N.A.'s community reinvestment performance is an important part of our daily business.
 Every day, new business opportunities are found in low and moderate income neighborhoods.
 Our performance in these neighborhoods is important to us and is continuously evaluated by bank regulators, community groups, and the media.
 Over the years, our performance has consistently met or exceeded the requirements of the Community Reinvestment Act (CRA).

 Community Reinvestment Policy